rupeshtr78/vector-embed-rust/README.md

 # Vector Embedding and Query Rust

 This repository contains a Rust-based system for managing vector embeddings and querying them using lanceDb/PostgreSQL-backed vector database.
 The system is designed to handle embedding generation, storage, and querying.
+The repository supports chat with ollama llm model after retrieving the embeddings from the database.

 ## Table of Contents